-On the surface it’s England’s largest castle.
-Dover Castle has been defending the Kent coastline from centuries of invaders since 1066.
+On the surface Dover Castle is England’s largest castle, defending the Kent coastline from invaders since 1066.
 But below ground it has another hidden side.
 Deep inside the chalk rocks that make up the White Cliffs of Dover are three miles of underground tunnels that have played their own – more mysterious – part in defending the country.
-As part of my road trip through White Cliffs Country I called in at the castle and took a look around the medieval Great Tower and Anglo-Saxon church.
-But it was the sign pointing to the ‘Secret Wartime Tunnels’ that caught my eye (even more than what’s probably the best selection of gluten-free cakes I’ve ever seen in their tea room, but that’s another story).
+As part of my road trip through White Cliffs Country I took a look around the castle’s medieval Great Tower and Anglo-Saxon church.
+But it was the sign pointing to the ‘Secret Wartime Tunnels’ that caught my eye.

-Dover Castle’s tunnels started life as a shelter for troops during the Napoleonic Wars.
+The Dover Castle tunnels started life as a shelter for troops during the Napoleonic Wars.
 Being so close to France made Dover a major target for Napoleon, so the castle was strengthened with new artillery in 1803.
-But there was nowhere to put the 2000 men they needed to man the guns, so they built the tunnels to house them.
-Napoleon never invaded so the tunnels were abandoned until 1938, when they were used first as an air raid shelter before becoming a military command centre.
-And it’s there the exhibition begins.
+But there was nowhere to put the 2000 men they needed to man the guns, so they built the tunnels beneath the castle to house them.
+Napoleon never actually invaded Dover, so the tunnels were abandoned until 1938, when they were used first as an air raid shelter before becoming a military command centre.
+And it’s there the exhibition’s story begins.

-And just when you think you’ve found all of Dover’s underground secrets, another turns up.
-A few years back the National Trust bought some land near the cliff path and uncovered more wartime tunnels.
-Over 100 tonnes of earth were removed to reveal the Fan Bay Deep Shelter, which has recently been opened for tours.
+And just when you think you’ve found all Dover’s underground secrets, another turns up.
+A few years ago the National Trust bought some land near the cliff path and uncovered more of Dover’s wartime tunnels.
+Over 100 tonnes of earth were removed to reveal the Fan Bay Deep Shelter, constructed in 1940 as accommodation for the gun battery above, which is open for tours.
 So who knows what else might be hiding under the surface of those famous White Cliffs?

-Dover Castle is open from 10am–6pm from March to September and until 5pm in October.
-The rest of the year it’s open 10am–4pm on Saturday and Sunday only, except during February half-term.
-Entry costs £19.40 for adults, £17.50 for students/over 60s and £11.60 for children aged 5–15.
-Or it’s free for English Heritage members – annual membership gets you entry to 400 sites across the country and costs £54 per adult or £96 for joint membership, and you can get three months free if you sign up by Direct Debit.
-The Western Heights are only open to the public on certain dates – see their website for details.
+Dover Castle is open 10am–6pm March to September, 10am–5pm in October and 10am–4pm on Saturday and Sunday only the rest of the year (except February half-term).
+Entry costs £21.30 for adults, £19.20 for students/over 60s and £12.80 for children aged 5–15.
+Or it’s free for English Heritage members – annual membership gets you entry to 400 sites across the country and costs £63 for adults, with discounts for students, seniors, families and joint memberships.

-Photography isn’t permitted in the castle tunnels so all underground photos © English Heritage.
+Underground photos © English Heritage as photography isn’t permitted in the castle tunnels.
 Thanks to White Cliffs Country for hosting me.
 All views and opinions are, as always, my own.
-This article contains affiliate links, where I get a small commission at no extra cost to you – thanks.
+This article contains affiliate links, where I get a small commission at no extra cost to you, thanks.